shaply/CS2340Project1/README.md

 Acknowledgments

-We extend our gratitude to all team members and love for David <3 for their dedication and hard work.
+We extend our gratitude to all team members for their dedication and hard work.